aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

       --help  Show this message and exit.

     Commands:
-      configure  Create or update a USER.
+      configure    Configure a new or existing user. list         Displays list of all users.
-      list       Displays list of all users.
+      set-default  Set the USER as the default user.